 We aim to present a major production every year, which will be mainly performed in VIC and NSW.

-Our first major production will bethe first ever professional physical theatre collaborated by a Chinese and an Australian director.
-Physical theatre has been a emerging area in the past few years both in here and China, but there’s no close interaction between us.
-By devising a piece inspired from a traditional Chinese ancient story and portraying it from cross-cultural perspective and with a multi-cultural background cast and crew, we’re trying to create aninteresting and meaningful art work that strengthens diversity and bonds between different cultures.
-There’ll be deep cultural exchange and explorations of the drama ofthe human body.
+Our 2022 major production will be the first ever professional physical theatre collaborated by a Chinese and an Australian director.
+Physical theatre has been an emerging area in the past few years both in here and China, but there’s no close interaction between us.
+By devising a piece inspired from a traditional Chinese ancient story and portraying it from cross-cultural perspective and with a multi-cultural background cast and crew, we’re trying to create a bold and meaningful art work that strengthens diversity and explores deep intercultural collaboration.
+There’ll be inspiring two-way cultural exchange and explorations of the drama of the human body.

 Music will play animportant part in this production and there willbe interesting cross-cultural presentations.
 We’ll do some improvisation with both Chinese and Western classicalmusic elements in a exciting way that highlight the dramatic elements of the movements, as a result create a visceral experience for the audience.